The ELN team is excited by the opportunity to work with incredible students, dynamic faculty and community partners in

 It is an honor to be a part of the University at Buffalo community and a privilege to be working with such wonderful ELN students.
 My interest in working with college students was initially sparked by my own study abroad experience in Spain as an undergraduate student at Daemen College.
 Through this experience, I not only learned about Spanish history, culture, and language, but I learned a lot about myself and my personal views and beliefs.
 This was a significant growing experience for me as a young adult and I wanted to choose a career path that would enable me to help others grow, realize and achieve their goals.
 This led me to pursue a master's degree in College Student Personnel Administration from Canisius College.
 Over the past few years I have gained experience in programming, academic advising, orientation, assessment, and community-based learning.

 I am thrilled to work on the ELN team and take part in this wonderful community of passionate and engaged students!
 My passion for learning and engagement stems from my personal undergraduate experience, which ultimately led me to pursue a master's degree in Higher Education Administration at the University at Buffalo.
-While pursuing this degree, I served the UB community as an Assistant Hall Director in Campus Living, and have enjoyed the relationships I have forged with students, faculty, and staff from all across the university along the way.
+While pursuing this degree, I served the UB community as an Assistant Hall Director in Campus Living, and have enjoyed the relationships I have forged with students, faculty, and staff from all across the university.
 Through these experiences, my desire to support college students in building connections in their learning, leveraging their talents, and developing as individuals has only grown stronger—and I hope to continue this work with the ELN for years to come!